themue/site.themue.dev/content/post/2022-highland-park-spirit-of-the-bear.md

 ### Nose

-Unlike many other Highland Parks, Spirit of the Bear has a very leochy aroma.
+Unlike many other **Highland Parks**, Spirit of the Bear has a very leochy aroma.
 The nose is caressed by berry fruits and a sea of flowers.

 ### Taste